 Building Hope in the City

-Today, St. James Cathedral is a vibrant and growing Christian community in the middle of one of Chicago’s fastest-growing neighborhoods and shopping districts, a block from the “Magnificent Mile.”
+Today, St. James Cathedral is a vibrant and growing community in the middle of one of Chicago’s fastest-growing neighborhoods and shopping districts, a block from the “Magnificent Mile.”
 In 2009, the half-block occupied by the Cathedral and the Diocesan Center at 65 East Huron (which also houses the Cathedral and Episcopal Charities and Community Services offices) was renamed “St. James Commons.”

 Art, music, and furnishings

 Most of the sanctuary windows date from the end of the nineteenth century and are finely painted glass.
-With Biblical subject matter and rich symbols, these Victorian period jewels were gifts from many Chicago leaders who were St. James members.
+With Biblical subject matter and rich symbols, these Victorian period jewels were gifts from many Chicago leaders who were members of St. James.
 The choir loft rose window shows a Christ-in-Majesty surrounded by angel musicians.
 The choir's English windows show Biblical events involving St. James, the Transfiguration, and the Garden of Gethsemane.
 The altar windows, based on the Epiphany, Crucifixion, and Ascension were given in memory of the Rev. James DeKoven.
 They were lengthened in 1962 when the marble altar and floor were installed.

-St Andrew's Chapel
+St. Andrew's Chapel